m-pilia/.vim/README.md

   other repositories on GitHub, I do not accept contributions here.
 The issue tracker is disabled, and pull requests will be closed and locked automatically.
+* The `master` branch contains "stable" commits, i.e. pieces of configuration that, after some battle testing, I find to be satisfactory enough.
+The `develop` branch contains "experimental" commits that I want to try more extensively in my daily usage of vim before merging them to master.
+Note that the commits in the `develop` branch that are not already merged to `master` may be amended, in case their code turns out to be faulty, since keeping a clean history is a top priority for this repository.
+The history of the `master` branch, on the other hand, is never rewritten.
 * If you are new to vim, my advice is to not blindly clone and use this as your configuration.
 Many things here work for me but may not work very well for you.
 Many others are likely beyond your current knowledge.
 The best way